kaka-zuumi/VENUSpy/README.md

 <img align="center" width="600" height="250" src="images/canonical.298K.png">

 The resulting distribution of vibrational energies in each mode is shown in the figure above.
-Nearly all molecules are in their ground vibrational state with energies of 0.23, 0.23, and 0.10 kcal/mol.
+Nearly all molecules are in their ground vibrational state with energies of 0.23, 0.23, and 0.10 eV.
 This results in only a single possible combination of energies sampled.
 At higher temperatures, the higher vibrational states start to get populated.
 At 3000K, if we repeat the procedure with the argument `--TVIBa 3000.0`, we instead see a distribution as follows:

 <img align="center" width="600" height="250" src="images/canonical.3000K.png">